All images courtesy of Getty Images/Wiki Commons

 Oftentimes, Paul Stanley is given the lion’s share of the credit for keeping the KISS machine running smoothly and with good reason.
 But for nearly fifty years, with some moonlight interludes in between, bassist Gene Simmons has ridden shotgun, buoying the band’s fortunes and, in many ways, acting as the proverbial face of KISS.

-Over the lifespan of KISS’ long career, Gene Simmons has come up with some of the band’s most memorable tracks.
+Over the lifespan of KISS’ long career, Gene Simmons has fronted some of the band’s most memorable tracks.
 If you’ve ever been to a KISS concert, you’ve undoubtedly heard “Deuce,” “God of Thunder,” “Rock and Roll All Night,” and “I Love it Loud.”

 Beyond those greatest hits, there’s a deep trove of tracks that Simmons has served up over the years, which remain painfully overlooked.
 It’s time to remind fans, both new and old, of what they’ve been missing; below are 20 of Gene Simmons’s most overlooked tracks released throughout KISS’ fifty-year career.